mrboxtobox/worship/README.md

-# worship
+# Worship
-Hymns, scripture, and reflections for private worship
+Hymns and scripture for private worship